btn6364/image-stitching/README.md

 ```

 ### Executing program
-To execute the program, run the following command.
+1. To execute the program, run the following command.
 ```
 python3 image_stitching.py
 ```
+2. After you ran the program, the stitched image will be saved in ```stitched.png```

 ## Authors